 These headphones are great for sound recording and sound editing.
-They have a closed-ear design which provides comfort and outstanding reduction of external noises.
-They are very sturdy and can survive being manhandled, although we do recommend not manhandling equipment in the first place.
-They come with a leather protective pouch, but we would recommend acquiring a small pelicase to place them in.
+They have a closed-ear design which provides comfort and outstanding reduction of external noises, the headphones are very sturdy and can survive being manhandled.
+They come with a protective leather pouch, but we would recommend acquiring a small pelicase to place them in.

-This is in our most recent book for recommended readings, and we’re including it in this list too.
-With sound becoming more important in cinema exhibition and DVD release, Sound Design offers user-friendly knowledge and stimulating exercises to help compose a story, develop characters and create emotion through skillful creation of the soundtrack.
-Psychoacoustics, music theory, voice study and analysis of well-known films expand perception, imagination and the musical skills of the reader.
+This is in our most recent book for recommended readings, and we include it in this list too.
+With sound becoming more important in cinema exhibition and DVD release, Sound Design offers user-friendly knowledge and stimulating exercises to help compose a story, develop characters and create emotion through a skillful creation of the soundtrack.
+Psychoacoustics, music theory, voice study, and analysis of acclaimed films expand perception, imagination, and the musical skills of the reader.

 Gifts for Everyone

-To round off this Christmas post, we have 10 popular gifts that deserve an honourable mention.
+To round off this Christmas post, we have ten favorite gifts that deserve an honorable mention.